appsody/website/DEVELOPMENT.md

 ### Redirecting content

-When moving a document from one location to another you must add a redirect to prevent broken links, especially from external sources.
+If you move a document from one location to another you must add a redirect to prevent broken links, especially from external sources.

 1. Open the `gatsby-node.js` file found at the root of the project
-2. At the redirecting section, add the following:
+2. In the redirects section, add the following code snippet:

 ```
 createRedirect({